vikingdata/articles/databases/mysql/AWS_EC2_RDS_Aurora.md

     * Features not supported [5.7](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.CompareMySQL57.html]
     and [8.0](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.MySQL80.html)
     * Automatic failover is available
+        * 6B0 seconds, even 30 seconds.
     * Storage auto scaling available.

+* RDS has that Aurora doesn't
+    * NEW: In Novemeber 2023, RDS has group replication with version 8.0.35 and higher.
+This makes failover faster than aurora.

 * Aurora has that RSA MySQL doesn't
         * Replication is done differently.
 Instead of normal MySQL replication [Aurora has faster replication](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Replication.html) because the read replicas are physical copies or primary.
 [Cluster Volume](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.StorageReliability.html#Aurora.Overview.Storage)
         * Supposedly x5 faster than MySQL, but heavy write loads may not see the benefit.
         * Aurora Serverless is available.